AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

        procedure Do_Nothing (X : T) with
          Depends => (null => X);
-                     -- No output is affected by X
+                     -- no output is affected by X

        procedure Set_X_To_Zero with
          Depends => (X => null);